 DNS Record for SPF

-There are two main points to know about the SPF records:
+There are three main points to know about the SPF records:

 - SPF record is a TXT record; not be confused with the SPF type.
 (Although the SPF type could be used, it is not recommended in the industry.)